-Course Description and Prerequisites: This is an introductory course in astronomy for nonscience majors.
+Course Description and Prerequisites: This is an Honors introductory course in astronomy for non-science majors.
 Topics covered will include the night sky and its apparent motion, the law of gravity, the nature of light, our solar system, stars and stellar evolution, galaxies and cosmology, and life in the universe.
+During the semester the student will be mentored on a special project related to astronomy, which will include a report.
 There are no prerequisites; as an introduction to astronomy, this course requires no scientific background and no mathematical skills beyond basic algebra.